isc-projects/stork/doc/dev/devel.rst

 used in Stork for executing the system tests.

 Some test cases use the premium Kea hooks.
 They are disabled by default.
-To enable them, specify the valid CloudSmith access token in the CS_REPO_ACCESS_TOKEN variable.
+To enable them, specify the valid `cloudsmith.io <https://cloudsmith.io>`_ access token in the CS_REPO_ACCESS_TOKEN variable.

 .. code-block:: console